jberas/compute-datastore/README.md

 # Terraform Module: Compute + Datastore Provisioner (EC2 + RDS/S3/DynamoDB)

-This Terraform module provisions an **EC2 instance** along with an optional **datastore resource** (Amazon RDS, S3, or DynamoDB).
+This Terraform module provisions an **EC2 instance** along with a **datastore resource** (Choose between Amazon RDS, S3, or DynamoDB).
 If the datastore is of type S3 or DynamoDB, it will also configure:
 - An IAM role and instance profile granting appropriate access.
 - A boot-time installation of the AWS CLI v2 via Cloud Init.